jcolag/entropy-arbitrage/2020-01-30-trek-blish.md

 * * *

 **Credits**:  The header image is [Hands](https://publicdomainpictures.net/en/view-image.php?image=162559&picture=hands) by Hana Chramostova, released into the public domain.
-The three-dimensional model of [sodium thiopental](https://en.wikipedia.org/wiki/File:Sodium-thiopental-3D-vdW-2.png) by Benjah-bmm27 has been released to the public domain.
+The three-dimensional model of {% wiki File:Sodium-thiopental-3D-vdW-2.png|sodium thiopental|en %} by Benjah-bmm27 has been released to the public domain.